wptrainingteam/learn-wp-content/blog-posts/introduction-abilities-api.md

 - You can download the latest version from the [releases](https://github.com/WordPress/abilities-api/releases) page of the GitHub repository, and then upload and install the plugin zip file.
 - You can require the [Composer package](https://packagist.org/packages/wordpress/abilities-api) as a dependency of your plugin or theme.

-My preferred method for testing the Abilities API is to clone the GitHub repository, as this ensures I have the latest version of the code on the `trunk` branch.
+One method for testing the Abilities API is to clone the GitHub repository, as this ensures you have the latest version of the code on the `trunk` branch.

 ```
 git clone git@github.com:WordPress/abilities-api.git